-There are naturally some exceptions to this rule, like if the animal is a danger to other tenants or if it causes very serious damage to the property.
+There are some exceptions to this rule, like if the animal is a danger to other tenants or causes serious damage to the property.
 Except, these exceptions are quite rare and should not be used as an excuse to easily dismiss a tenant’s request to have an emotional support animal.

 Handling Tenant Requests for Emotional Support Animals

 To qualify a tenant for an emotional support animal, you can require your tenant to provide a letter from a health professional.
 This letter often expresses that the tenant has a mental or emotional disability, and the animal provides therapeutic benefits.
 Even if that is the case, however, it is illegal for a property owner to ask a tenant to provide specific details or even documentation of their disability.

 Alternately, the U.S. Department of Housing and Urban Development (HUD) states that a property owner must determine whether to grant their tenant’s request for an emotional support animal solely on the recommendation of a health care professional.

 Consequences for Not Following the Law